 I have to admit – I’m not a curtain/textile person.
 We literally only have two sets of curtains in our entire house… and both are too short!
 So I thought I’d share some great DIY curtain hacks to fix curtains that are too short (or too long, too wrong, whatever!).
 Thankfully I have linked to other blogger’s projects, because my solution to fixing short curtains is to just hide them with furniture :)

-Note: Please visit the links and Pin from the source :)
+And remember to visit the links directly and pin from the source!

 Ha!
 Not even joking on that last one, because the curtains (that came with our house by the way) in our upstairs living room are about a foot short.
 You can see more of them in the living room tour, but maybe you didn’t notice because they’re behind the couch?
 Oh and when Tootsie was a puppy she chewed a good chunk of one of the panels too…